nazariyg/Phred/README.md

 ## こんにちは, Phred

-The idea of Phred is resonating with the principle of separation of concerns: let the PHP's core developers focus on the PHP's underpinnings and further improve the core language to make it even faster in order to provide a high-performance foundation upon which a consistent and completely object-oriented coding standard can be implemented by PHP developers themselves.
+The idea of Phred is resonating with the principle of separation of concerns: let the PHP's core developers focus on the PHP's underpinnings and further improve the core language to make it even faster, while providing a high-performance foundation upon which a consistent and completely object-oriented coding standard can be implemented by PHP developers themselves.

-Fortunately, the OOP-related features that are already present in PHP have made this leap possible.
-And not to forget the vital OOP infusions that were faithfully made into PHP by some of the core contributors, most notably Nikita Popov.
+Extending the twice as fast PHP 7, Phred enables PHP with an entirely object-oriented and cleaner way of coding for creating sophisticated web sites and applications to be used by people all over the world, while keeping performance up at a high level.
+Fortunately, the OOP-related features that are already present in PHP 5.6 and PHP 7 have made this all possible.
+And not to forget the vital OOP infusions that were faithfully made into PHP by some of its core contributors, most notably Nikita Popov.

-The following is a simplified example of how Phred looks like:
+The following is an example of how Phred may look like at work:

 ```php
 // Sign up a new user by processing an Ajax request.